MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/ns-acxevents-acx_event_callbacks.md

 ## -remarks

 An ACXEVENT represents an asynchronous notification available at the driver level.
 Events can be added to ACXCIRCUITs, ACXSTREAMs, ACXELEMENTs and ACXPINs.
-Internally they are exposed as KS events to upper layers.
+Internally they are exposed as KS Events to upper layers.
+For more information about KS Events, see [KS Events](/windows-hardware/drivers/stream/ks-events).

 ### Example